thoughtsunificator/instagram-dm-unsender/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
+Important!
+Please read.

 Any information that is asked here is relevant to the issue so make sure to take the time to fill them.

+Sections that begin with "<!—" and ends with "—>" are examples and can be safely removed.
+Replace "(Write your answer here.)" with your answer.
 -->

 **How impactful is the issue**